Series: The Little Duck Pond Cafe #4

 Add to Goodreads

-Also by this author: Summer at The Little Duck Pond Cafe, Christmas at The Little Duck Pond Cafe, A Bakery at the Little Duck Pond Cafe, Confetti at the Little Duck Pond Cafe, Bonfires & Hot Chocolate at The Little Duck Pond Cafe, Spring at The Little Duck Pond Cafe, A Winter Wedding at the Little Duck Pond Cafe, Lemon Drizzle Mondays at the Little Duck Pond Cafe, A Cornish Summer Holiday
+Also by this author: Summer at The Little Duck Pond Cafe, Christmas at The Little Duck Pond Cafe, A Bakery at the Little Duck Pond Cafe, Confetti at the Little Duck Pond Cafe, Bonfires & Hot Chocolate at The Little Duck Pond Cafe, Spring at The Little Duck Pond Cafe, A Winter Wedding at the Little Duck Pond Cafe, Lemon Drizzle Mondays at the Little Duck Pond Cafe, A Cornish Summer Holiday, Lucy's Great Escape

 The biggest snowfall in years has blanketed Sunnybrook, cutting the village off from the outside world.
 For Fen, who finds herself snowed in at The Little Duck Pond Cafe, it's little more than a minor inconvenience.
 Her love life is finally running smoothly; it looks as if she's found the perfect man for her.
 But then a shocking secret threatens to destroy Fen's new-found happiness.
 Will being snowed in be the final straw?
 Or will Fen find a way through the snowdrifts to the perfect love?